Enhanced joint sparsity via Iterative Support Detection: Introduction and Contributions

-The paper is organized as follows.
-In Section \ref{Sec:ours}, we propose a non-convex joint sparsity model and develop a corresponding algorithm based on ISD.
+$\mathbf{Organization:}$ The remainder of this paper is organized as follows: in Section \ref{Sec:ours}, we propose a non-convex joint sparsity model and a corresponding algorithm based on ISD to solve the model.
 In Section \ref{sec:theory}, some preliminary theoretical results are presented.
-In Section \ref{Sec:NumExp}, we provide numerical experiments from compressed sensing and multi-task feature learning to demonstrate the effectiveness of the proposed method.
-Section \ref{sec:conclusion} is devoted to the conclusion and discussion on some possible future research directions.
+In Section \ref{Sec:NumExp}, we show numerical experiments on both compressive sensing and multi-task feature learning to demonstrate the effectiveness of the proposed method.
+Section \ref{sec:conclusion} is devoted to the conclusion and future works.